Marc-Morcos/NeatMan/README.md

 This and more await you on NEAT-MAN!
 Come relax and let us refresh your body and spirit.

+This is a PacMan playing AI made with NEAT.
+The best model checkpoint is OneHitGen24

 ### Repos We Based This Project Off Of: ###

 MapGen: